KieranWynn/pyquaternion/docs/index.md

 **Returns:** the rotated vector returned as the same type it was specified at input.

+**Note:**
+This feature only makes sense when referring to a unit quaternion.
+Calling this method will use a normalised copy of the stored quaternion to perform the operation

 	rotated_tuple 		= my_quaternion.rotate((1, 0, 0)) # Returns a tuple
 	rotated_list  		= my_quaternion.rotate([1.0, 0.0, 0.0]) # Returns a list
 	rotated_array 		= my_quaternion.rotate(numpy.array([1.0, 0.0, 0.0])) # Returns a Numpy 3-array